joawu/command-line-exercises/README.md

 Q: Suppose you wanted to list the files and directories using human-readable byte counts, all, by reverse time-sorted long-form.

 A: `ls -hartl`

+---
+## 3.2 Making Heads and Tails of it all

+### Exercise 1
+Q: By piping the results of tail sonnets.txt through wc, confirm that (like head) the tail command outputs 10 lines by default.

+A: `tail sonnets.txt | wc`

+### Exercise 2
+Q: By running man head, learn how to look at the first n lines of the file.
+By experimenting with different values of n, find a head command to print out just enough lines to display the first sonnet in its entirety (Figure 12).

+A: `head -18 sonnets.txt`

+### Exercise 3
+Q: Pipe the results of the previous exercise through tail (with the appropriate options) to print out only the 14 lines composing Sonnet 1.

+A: `head -18 sonnets.txt | tail -14`